 Protesters, journalists, medics and community residents reported an array of injuries as a result of their interactions with police, including hearing loss, concussive or traumatic brain injuries, burns, contusions, breathing difficulties and other respiratory issues, interruptions to reproductive cycles and mental distress.
 These health effects were further compounded by the physical and mental health implications of the ongoing COVID-19 pandemic.

 A panel of experts will discuss this evidence as well as the public health research and interventions needed to prevent violent policing – during protests and beyond – in a virtual event on May 13, at 4 pm Pacific.
 The event is hosted by the UW School of Public Health, the UW School of Law and the UW Libraries Open Scholarship Commons.
-(Register for the event!)

 The event will be moderated by Angélica Cházaro, an assistant professor of law at the UW School of Law.
 Panelists are: